Nashville Wrongful Termination Attorneys

-If you believe that you are a victim of this circumstance, contact our wrongful termination lawyers in Brentwood today.
-We also represent clients involved in employment law cases throughout Nashville, Columbia, Franklin, and Murfreesboro.
+If you believe that you are a victim of this circumstance, contact our wrongful termination lawyers in Nashville today.
+We focus exclusively on workers’ rights.
+Our attorneys represent clients involved in employment law cases throughout Nashville, Columbia, Franklin, and Murfreesboro.

 What Qualifies as Wrongful Termination?

-- Terminating an employee who is participating in an investigation into illegal practices.
+- Due to their participation in an investigation into illegal practices

-- Terminating an employee who reports discrimination, harassment, ADA violations, or illegal activities (whistleblowers).
+- As a result of them reporting discrimination, harassment, ADA violations, or illegal activities (whistleblowers)

-- Terminating an employee because of their race, age, gender identification, disability, or other discriminating factors.
+- Because of their race, age, gender identification, disability, or membership in another protected class

-- Terminating an employee who had to take a leave of absence to address a medical issue and was protected by the Family and Medical Leave Act (FMLA).
+- Due to them taking a leave of absence protected by the Family and Medical Leave Act (FMLA)

-- Terminating an employee who has announced their pregnancy or recently been diagnosed with a chronic medical condition.
+- Due to their pregnancy or recent diagnosis with a chronic medical condition

 Our attorneys can look over all factors in your termination case to help determine your best course of action.
 We are prepared to use our experience as negotiators to your advantage as well as be your advocate in court.